Ways To Help Your Business Avoid Accidents

 • Miss signage for a spill and slip

-• Accidentally overlook a critical issue in a piece of equipment
+• Accidentally overlooked a critical issue in a piece of equipment

 There are many areas where issues can take place, and sometimes they are purely accidental.
 Other times, you could overwork your employees, impairing their ability to think critically and avoid accidents.
 Make sure you’re not overworking your employees, and make sure they have the resources to stay healthy.
-Provide them with plenty of breaks, personal time outside of work, and access to food and water and don’t place unreasonable expectations on them.
-A worker who’s at their best won’t make the same mistakes as one who’s tired and slow to react.
+Please provide them with plenty of breaks, personal time outside of work, and access to food and water, and don’t place unreasonable expectations on them.
+A worker at their best won’t make the same mistakes as one who’s tired and slow to react.

 Lots of Training

-In addition to keeping employees healthy, you must also ensure they receive proper training.
-Employees could make a mistake because they’re tired or because they’re unsure of how to operate a forklift and properly spot hazards.
+In addition to keeping employees healthy, you must ensure they receive proper training.
+Employees could make a mistake because they’re tired or unsure how to operate a forklift and properly spot hazards.
 Regular and comprehensive training can help keep your employees knowledgeable about what to do in an emergency and how to spot something unsafe.
-These trainings may interrupt working hours, but a well-trained workforce is much less likely to make mistakes that lead to dangerous accidents.
+This training may interrupt working hours, but a well-trained workforce is much less likely to make mistakes that lead to dangerous accidents.

 Keep an Eye on Your Equipment